 Lily Sussman comes to Colorado CASA as a former educator and current public health professional.
-Her dedication to applied public health, to make a difference in communities, resulted in her position as Program and Data Evaluator for the statewide CASA organization.
+Her dedication to applied public health, to make a difference in communities, resulted in her position as Director of Evaluation and Learning for the statewide CASA organization.
 Lily brings significant data and evaluation expertise, both qualitative and quantitative, as well as experience facilitating group processes around data and decision-making.
 Lily is currently a CASA Advocate Volunteer in Boulder County.

 She is passionate about bringing partners together to collectively address challenges and work toward common goals.
 Prior to joining the CASA team, Ms. Sussman served as an epidemiologist at Boulder County Public Health.
 Her work included increasing data capacity for the county, particularly around behavioral health, which was prioritized by county residents.
 Prior to moving to Colorado, she worked on a range of projects including an evaluation of Missoula Foster Child Health Program in Montana, qualitative research on perceptions of asthma control among parents in Baltimore, and quantitative modeling of risk of opioid overdose in relation to proximity of treatment locations.